craigmcc/oauth-orchestrator/README.md

 capability to check for access on each request later, after we set up the Authorization Server integration.

-### 4.1 Create Required `OrchestrationHandlers` Object and Handler Implementations
+### 4.1 Create Required `OrchestratorHandlers` Object and Handler Implementations

-The definition of an `OrchestrationHandler` is pretty straightforward.
+The definition of an `OrchestratorHandler` is pretty straightforward.
 It is merely a list that maps implementation-specific handlers to names that the Orchestrator knows, so that it can call out to your methods as needed.
 The Typescript-y version of this object is: